 Discounted Cash Flow (DCF) Calculator

-Calculate the intrinsic value of an investment based on future cash flows
+Calculate the intrinsic value of an investment or firm based on forecasted cash flows

 Beginner Friendly